JureSotosek/npm-suggestions/README.md

 ## Overview

-It leverages Algolia's [npm-search](https://github.com/algolia/npm-search) and an Elasticsearch's [emma-replicator](https://github.com/JureSotosek/emma-replicator) copy of npm-registry.
+It leverages Algolia's [npm-search](https://github.com/algolia/npm-search) and mine [npm-to-elasticsearch](https://github.com/JureSotosek/npm-to-elasticsearch) copy of npm-registry.

 The inner workings of the suggestions api and logic will be described in a future blog post.